Geographic Pay Differentials

 Geographic pay differential is the concept of paying different rates for employees in different locales.
 This is largely based on factors such as cost of living, cost of labor, and current market rates, but there are many other factors that can play a part as well.
 We’ll take a look at several of the key factors in the sections below.

-Geographic pay differential can make payroll quite complicated at times, especially with remote work becoming more and more commonplace.
-Let Eddy’s payroll team do the work for you so it’s done right every time and you can spend your time on other important HR tasks.
-Request a free, custom quote today to see if Eddy is right for your organization!
+Geographic pay differentials can make payroll complicated at times, especially with remote work becoming more and more commonplace.
+Let Eddy’s payroll team do the work for you so you can spend your time on other important HR tasks.

 Reasons to Implement Geographic Pay Differentials

 Employees may wonder why some people make more or less money than they do for the same job.
 While there are a lot of factors that play into this topic, geographic pay differentials are super common and easy to pinpoint.
 Here are three reasons why pay can legally and ethically differ for the same job at different locations.

 Imagine an employee lives in Twin Falls, Idaho, and you want to relocate them to Flagstaff, Arizona.
 Not only is the temperature significantly higher year-round in Arizona, but the cost of living is too.
 In order to maintain the same standard of living they previously had in Idaho, they will (as of this writing) typically need to earn 27% more in Arizona than they did in Idaho.

 Why are some places more expensive than others?
 There are way too many factors to list all of them here, but some of the top contributing factors to the cost of living in a given area are housing affordability, transportation costs, food prices, and entertainment.